jonigata/wtails/README.md

 Wtails is a web server acts like 'tails -f', inspired by webtail( https://github.com/r7kamura/webtail ).

-Wtails can handle multiple files.
+You can watch multiple files with slider UI.

-Wtails can serve files without launching browser(--serve), this option is usable for browsing remote server.
+Wtails can serve files without launching browser(--serve), this option is usable for watching remote files.

 usage
 =====